Which grade will my child be placed in?

 The school offers ESOL for students who have very little English or no

 Does the school offer any special needs or learning support?

 The school has a learning support department that supports students with moderate learning needs.

 Does ISL offer a lunch programme?

-The school has a tuckshop, which provides snacks and lunches, which can be eaten in the outside seating area.
+The school has a tuckshop, which provides snacks and lunches, which can be eaten on picnic benches in the outside, covered seating area.
 Students are welcome to bring their own food and drinks if preferred.

 Does ISL offer After School Activities?